 In principle, witnesses must be examined by the court which will adjudge the case.
-However, under certain conditions, witnesses may be examined by way of video-conferences or by another court by way of judicial assistance.
+However, under certain conditions, witnesses may be examined by another court by way of judicial assistance.

 8.4 What is the court's role in the parties' provision of evidence in civil proceedings in Austria?